-In Staff Exhibit 8 we update diesel fuel costs from the previous year (Year 2014) by indexing to diesel prices for the most current month (September 2015).
-Line 1 shows the weighted cost for diesel fuel for the cross-section dealers for Year 2014.
-Line 2 is the Year 2014 average On-Highway diesel price per gallon as posted by the Energy Information Administration (EIA).
+In Staff Exhibit 8 we update diesel fuel costs from the previous year (Year 2016) by indexing to diesel prices for the most current month (November 2017).
+Line 1 shows the weighted cost for diesel fuel for the cross-section dealers for Year 2016.
+Line 2 is the Year 2016 average On-Highway diesel price per gallon as posted by the Energy Information Administration (EIA).
 Line 3 is the current EIA On-Highway diesel price.
-Line 4 represents the percentage of change in the diesel price from Year 2014 to the current price.
+Line 4 represents the percentage of change in the diesel price from Year 2016 to the current price.
 Using the percentage of change on line 4, line 5 shows the current presumed diesel cost.
 By subtracting line 1 from line 5 we find the changed diesel cost on line 6.
 By dividing the changed diesel cost on line 6 by the weighted delivery points of the cross-section dealers, we find the changed cost per point on line 8.

 Staff recommends that the Board continue to include this adjustment in the cost replacement process.
-Staff also recommends that the Board replace the Year 2013 points and costs with the Year 2014 points and costs found in Staff Exhibit 8.
+Staff also recommends that the Board replace the Year 2015 points and costs with the Year 2016 points and costs found in Staff Exhibit 8.

-Staff has calculated the current heating fuel add-on using the same methodology as in Exhibit 8 except here we are using Standardization and Pasteurization points and the Pennsylvania Natural Gas Industrial price as posted by the EIA.
+Staff has calculated the current heating fuel add-on using the same methodology as in Staff Exhibit 8 except here we are using Standardization and Pasteurization points and the Pennsylvania Natural Gas Industrial price as posted by the EIA.
 Staff recommends that the Board continue to include this adjustment in the cost replacement process.
-Staff also recommends that the Board replace the 2013 points and costs with the 2014 points and costs found in this exhibit.
+Staff also recommends that the Board replace the 2015 points and costs with the 2016 points and costs found in Staff Exhibit 9.

-Staff Exhibit 10 summarizes the information from all previous Exhibits and data from the base Order to arrive at proposed wholesale prices.
+Staff Exhibit 10 summarizes the information from all previous exhibits and data from the base Order to arrive at proposed wholesale prices.